sulu-io/SuluPricingBundle/README.md

 # Run Tests

-You temporarily need to set a verion in composer.json so that sulu-sales bundle can be installed:
+Temporarily a version needs to be set in composer.json so that sulu-sales bundle can be installed:
 ```
 "version": "0.1",